slootjes/quebble-api/README.md

 ## Disclaimer

+I am not affiliated with Quebble nor is this software endorsed by Quebble.
 You can use this software as-is without any warranty.
 You are responsible for securing your devices and software yourself.